Mambo-Token/Solidcoins/Café-Coin.md

 Wait, wait, writing this - no I am giving me 1000 $Cafe as reward for creating this wounderful solidcoin and conception.
 Nothing more.
 Thats almost nothing.
 May I?
 I like meritocracy.
+Everything is sold publicly and anybody can buy it.
+The offered price will normally be between 6 -8.5 kas, mostly between 7 - 8.3 kas.
+So try to catch to randomly best offers.
+Everybody can sell their $Cafe too, that will create a floor price.

 ### $CAFE is offered on marketplaces like:
 KSPR: https://t.me/kspr_home_bot?start=PS8u4w